 As of 2023, $2500 will be set aside from our Gala each year to help a Combat Veteran in need of PTSD Recovery Services.

 We value God, service to others, and charity.
 These three values have stood at the center of the PA VetPets mission since our founding in 2020.
 We wholeheartedly commit to the work we do with passion and dedication, transparently sharing it locally and inviting others to take part.
 On top of this, we challenge ourselves to think creatively, applying an innovative approach to all that we do.
 This mission drives our continued success.
 Donate today to help spread our Mission.

 Help Us Get More Combat Veterans involved in our Warrior Wellness Groups.

 The foundation of this program is based on a Faith-based, Whole-Health Approach to Mental Wellness.
 We believe that this separates us from everyone else.
 We encourage wellness with well-trained dogs in a safe space where growth is measured by the completion of life goals and a more enriched relationship with self, family, and community.

 Got a service dog?
 Sign up for our Thursday morning wellness groups.

 Our strength is amplified with collective action, and you can help make a difference with PA VetPets today!
+Come to one of our events and help us be that difference.
 The support we receive is a huge driver of the good work we do in addressing some of society’s most challenging problems.

 Ways To Help